RobinLinus/coins-legacy/notes/succinct-fullnode.md

 In regards to our database that means the output path next to our previous query result must have changed.
 Only if that entry changed a receiving transaction could have occured.

 #### Efficient Set of Output Paths
 A set size of 420 MB is not really handy.
 Again, Merkle FTW!
 We chunk it into pieces of, i.e, 5 MB and build another Merkle set.
 Sorted by time.
 That exploits the fact that old outputs are much less likely to get spent.
-The "left part" of the Merkle tree rarely needs to get touched.
+The "left part" of the Merkle tree rarely changes at all.

+Note that chunks sorted by time reduce the entropy within a chunk drastically.
+Every chunk has a chainheight where it starts and ends, and for every output path in the chunk that reduces the `block_index` to values in that range.

 ### Further Compression Ideas